Bike Size Charts

 - Added extras impressed; including a chain-catcher and a bash-guard to keep pants grease-free.

-- A beefy 35mm bar and stem clamp-interface offers stiffness and strength usually found on higher-end bikes.
+- A beefy 35mm bar and stem clamp interface offer stiffness and strength usually found on higher-end bikes.

-- On the neon-chartreuse colorway, paintwork and reflective logos made the Redux highly visible.
+- On the neon-chartreuse colorway, paintwork and reflective logos made the Division highly visible.

 - More than one customer found assembly to be easy and straightforward.

-- The Redux presented good value, as regards the quality of components.
+- The Division presents a good value, as regards the quality of components.

 - Fittings and eyelets are provided for ample racks and fenders.

-- Internal cabling kept things clean and neat.
+- Internal cabling keeps things clean and neat.

 6 reasons not to buy

-- One expert felt that the Redux lacked the sharp and precise handling that gave other urban bikes a whippy city agility.
+- One expert felt that the Division lacked the sharp and precise handling that gave other urban bikes a whippy city agility.

-- The Redux’s seatpost and wheels are fastened with quick releases, making them easy to steal.
+- The Division’s seatpost and wheels are fastened with quick releases, making them easy to steal.

 - Wide bars proved suitable for shorter commutes, but less comfortable on longer rides.